sriram-2502/Koopman_PathIntegral/README.md

 # Computation of Principle Eigenfunctions of the Koopman Operator using Path Integrals
-Our paper can be found here: Path-Integral Formula for Computing Koopman Eigenfunctions To cite our work
+To cite our work: Path-Integral Formula for Computing Koopman Eigenfunctions

 ```
 @inproceedings{deka2023path,
   title={Path-integral formula for computing Koopman eigenfunctions},